Mental health and 2020

 2. Mental health is more than a diagnosis

 Mental health isn’t just reserved for only those who have been diagnosed with a disorder.

-Not surprisingly, stress and psychological safety also directly contributes to our ability to be creative, innovative, motivated, inspired, collaborative, curious and articulate – among other qualities that produce great work.
+Not surprisingly, stress and psychological safety also directly contribute to our ability to be creative, innovative, motivated, inspired, collaborative, curious, and articulate, among other qualities that produce great work.